nitindermohan/oak-new-docs/content/docs/manuals/debugging/control-plane.md

 ## How do I activate Debug Mode in NetManager?

-In NetManager v0.4.302 or above add the debug `true` flag in your `netcfg.json` file as follows:
+You can add the debug `true` flag in your `netcfg.json` file as follows:

 1: Stop the Worker Node using `sudo NodeEngine stop`